gayeongpark/gayeongpark.github.io/_posts/2024-04-26-AI-Modeling-Vector-Embedding.md

    ![wholeCode](../assets/img/aiSearch/wholeCode.png)

-   According to the results, I could recognize it was quite accurate.
+   According to the results, I could recognize that it was quite accurate.

    ![result](../assets/img/aiSearch/result.png)

+In order to increase the accuracy, it will be great to develop a service from embedding generator, instead of using openai api.

+I am going to expand this ai method into my next project.

 GitHub repository: